 - Observation: In some cases, especially for children, we may want to check progress of spine growth every six months to determine if further treatment is necessary.

 - Bracing: In other cases where patients are still growing, a brace may be worn to prevent further curving.

 - Physical therapy: In adults and fully matured adolescents, physical therapy can be used to strengthen core and back muscles, which helps to alleviate pain associated with lordosis.

 - Surgery: For patients whose spine is curved more than 75 degrees or those in severe pain, a spine fusion surgery may be needed to stabilize and correct the shape of the spine.

 Can Minimally Invasive Lordosis Treatment Be just as Effective as Surgery?

 As often as possible, doctors try to treat Lordosis using non-surgical techniques.
 Modalities like physical therapy can help strengthen the muscles that support the spine and may improve range of motion to some degree.
 However, when the curvature of the spine has reached a certain degree, surgical correction is deemed the most effective approach.
-Coastal Spine has multiple locations across NJ to assist you.
-Our team specializes in orthopedic surgery, pain management, and athletic training techniques that get results.
-We will devise a treatment plan around your needs and preferences using the most conservative therapies possible.

 If Physical Therapy is the Best Option, How Long Will I Likely Need PT?